mikejohnson51/HydroData/README.md

  TX = getAOI(state = "tx")
 ```

-(2) An AOI can be defined by a state, county pair:
+(2) An AOI can be defined by a state and county pair:

 ```r
  sb = getAOI(state = "California", county = "Santa Barbara")